 *Conduct research into term limits , their benefits and costs

-The Day * Wolfe team will work to improve the current system and provide to the public all information available, before elections.
+The RITE Richmond team will work to improve the current system and provide to the public all information available, before elections.

 We recognize that Richmond businesses benefit the health and wellness of citizens by offering products and services.
 Through public feedback we can create lists of the most pressing needs and fast track the approval process for businesses that will fill those gaps in quality of life and preventative health.
 Services provided by doctors, dentists, therapists, senior care staff, daycare providers, and many other specialized and skilled workers are in short supply and addressing this shortage will make Richmond an even healthier place to live.
 Other types businesses will also be welcomed to Richmond and encouraged to stay in Richmond by protecting industrial and commercial zoned properties from development into residential wherever feasible.
 RITE Richmond will support businesses in Richmond, because it’s the smart thing to do.